Allied Democratic Forces: Jamil Mukulu's conversion to Islam

-Former leader Jamil Mukulu was born a Christian but converted to Islam following his adoption of the doctrine of Salafism while completing his studies in Saudi Arabia.
+Former leader Jamil Mukulu was born into a Christian family but converted to Islam following his adoption of the doctrine of Salafism while completing his studies in Saudi Arabia.
 Prior to moving back to Africa, he briefly spent time in Afghanistan and Pakistan where he received military training and became an associate of Osama bin Laden.
-According to a news report by the Uganda Daily Monitor on August 3, 2015, Hajj Nsereko Mutumba, the spokesman of the Uganda Muslim Supreme Council (UMSC) at the time, believed that:When the young Muslims, many of who had travelled and studied in Saudi Arabia, came back to Uganda, they came back with a lot of vigour and sought [to] fight [for] many of these [Salafi] practices.Emphasizing the impacts of universities on this revitalization, Mutumba specifically recounts that:Thus was the case with Jamil Mukulu.
-He studied Islam and immersed himself with the religion['s] doctrines to an extent that he even started passing Fatwas.
+According to a news report by the Uganda Daily Monitor on August 3, 2015, Hajj Nsereko Mutumba, the spokesman of the Uganda Muslim Supreme Council (UMSC) at the time, believed that "when the young Muslims, many of who had travelled and studied in Saudi Arabia, came back to Uganda, they came back with a lot of vigour and sought [to] fight [for] many of these [Salafi] practices."
+Emphasizing the impacts of universities on this revitalization, Mutumba specifically recounts that "thus was the case with Jamil Mukulu.
+He studied Islam and immersed himself with the religion['s] doctrines to an extent that he even started passing Fatwas."